 Catnip – the recreational herb for your cat.
-You know you’ve spent money on those mouse-like toys filled with dried Catnip leaves just for the entertainment to see the reaction from your feline friend and it can be a real bummer if they have zero response at all.
+You know you’ve spent money on those mouse-like toys filled with dried catnip leaves just for the entertainment to see the reaction from your feline friend and it can be a real bummer if they have zero response at all.
 Do you know why cats act crazy on catnip and some don’t care at all?

-My cat is crazy on Catnip!
+My cat is crazy about catnip!

 The response your cat is having can almost be described as euphoric.
 They run around like a mad man, vocalize, rub all over or dig at the leaves and some may even salivate.
 Some may even have a response of looking happy and totally chilled out.

 The response from the oil in the plant is called Nepetalactone which triggers certain receptors in their brains, think of this as “happy pheromones,” that in turn, tell that cat to act absolutely ecstatic.
 However, the entertaining response doesn’t last long term.
 In fact, a typical catnip high only lasts for about ten minutes, but after a couple of hours, it can return if the cat is exposed to the plant again.

 Interesting catnip fact: There are more than 250 species of catnip around the world today.

 If your cat does not respond to catnip like the main character on YouTube, don’t worry, it’s not uncommon to have a cat that doesn’t seem to care for catnip.
 It’s interesting that the response to catnip is hereditary, so if your cat’s parents didn’t care for catnip, you can probably bet that your cat doesn’t have the gene to go crazy for it either.
 Studies show that only about 70-80% of the cat population carries the gene to go catnip crazy.

 Age also plays a part in not caring for catnip.
 Kittens less than six months old are not finished mentally and physically developing so they aren’t sure if they want to join the party or not.
 Older cats usually don’t care for the happy plant either.